roytang/blog/content/post/2019/02/push-off-work.md

 There was a time when I was gung ho about work, when I would be happy to take on whatever new challenge got thrown at me.
 That time was fun for a while, but it's probably not sustainable forever.

 These days I won't do any work that doesn't align with my greater objectives (whatever those may be).
-I won't do any work that gets in the way of life, self-care, dreams, or mental health.
+I won't do any work that gets in the way of life, family, self-care, dreams, or mental health.
 I won't do any work I don't believe in.
 I won't work with people I find annoying or stressful.
+I won't do any work I don't want to do.

 Life is too short to be so obsessed about work.